milangrahovac/arduino/lcd_display_clock_and_temp/README.md

 ----
 ### Pinout

-Please use the following configurations tables to connect your Arduino Nano to LCD Display, Real Time Clock and Humidity & Temperature Sensor.
+Please use the following configurations tables to connect your Arduino Nano to LCD Display, Real Time Clock and <br />Humidity & Temperature Sensor.

 LCD Display 16x02 IIC/I2